 “Help us we have no food!”

-So read the makeshift sign hanging from a post outside a tent city for earthquake refugees on the island of Mindanao in the Philippines.
+So read the makeshift sign hanging from a post outside a tent city for Philippine earthquake victims on the island of Mindanao.
 As moving as that image was, far worse were the images of children crying amid the rubble of their homes toppled by the earthquakes that have plagued the southern Philippines since October 2019.
 A flurry of earthquakes with magnitudes ranging from 6.3 to 6.9 have struck Mindanao since mid-October.
 Many people have died, including a six-year-old girl crushed by a collapsing wall.
 Countless homes were destroyed, and thousands of families are homeless.
 People have fled their homes and villages because the risk of landslides is so great.

 They are now living in temporary, tent-like structures.
 For the last three months, they have faced extreme temperatures, heavy rains, limited food and water, and illnesses resulting from overcrowding and compromised living conditions.
 Surely the Lord’s heart breaks to see such human suffering.
 Our hearts break, too.
 We may feel helpless against such natural disasters.